 All applicants must apply through the Veterinary Medical College Application Service (VMCAS).
-The VMCAS application is available online at www.vmcas.org beginning in late January, the year before you intend to enroll.
+The VMCAS application is available online here beginning in late January the year before you intend to enroll.
 The deadline for the submission of applications and all application materials is generally mid-September and will be stated on the VMCAS website.
-The deadline for the 2020-2021 application cycle is September 15, 2020 at 11:59 p.m.
+The deadline for the 2021-2022 application cycle is September 15, 2021 at 11:59 p.m.
 Eastern Time.

 Transcripts must be submitted to VMCAS from all institutions attended by the stated VMCAS deadline.
 This includes any high school/college dual credit coursework or AP credits.
 AP credits must either appear on your official college transcripts and be equivalent to the appropriate college-level coursework or your institution's Registrar's Office must provide us with an AP Certification listing the AP credit and the equivalent college-level course it fulfilled.
 If AP credits are not listed on your official transcript, contact your institution's Registrar's Office to have an AP Certification sent to email@example.com.
 Exempted credits or waived requirements from an undergraduate institution will not be accepted for fulfilling prerequisite coursework.
 Credit hours must be awarded.

 Failure to submit all transcripts could result in an incomplete application.
 If coursework from one institution is listed as "transfer coursework" from another institution, the official transcript from the transfer institution must be sent to VMCAS as well.

-We require the below prerequisites for entry into our DVM program.
+We require the prerequisites listed below for entry into our DVM program.
 Although all prerequisites do not have to be completed by the time of application submission, it is highly encouraged.
-If an applicant has been out of college for more than 5 years, the student must update their coursework by completing 12 semester hours of advanced/upper-level science or math courses within the last 5 years prior to matriculation into the DVM program.
+If an applicant has been out of college for more than 5 years, the student must update their coursework by completing 12 semester hours of upper-level science courses by the spring semester of the anticipated year of enrollment.
 Exceptions may be made for applicants working in a clinical or research setting.
 Applicants who have completed a bachelor’s degree prior to submitting an application may waive the following prerequisites: Communications, Writing, and Humanities/Social-Behavioral Science/Fine Arts.